Short-Term Job Adventures California

 Summer Multi-Sport Instructors and Activity Specialists

-Day Camp Instructor positions available in the Bay Area region of California (Oakland, Moraga, Mill Valley, Palo Alto, Saratoga and Santa Cruz) and in the Colorado Front Range (Boulder, Denver, Golden, Highlands Ranch, Lafayette and Superior).
+Day Camp Instructor positions available in the Bay Area region of California (Campbell, Mill Valley, Moraga Oakland, Palo Alto, Santa Cruz, Saratoga and Walnut Creek) and in the Colorado Front Range (Boulder, Castle Rock, Colorado Springs, Denver, Golden, Highlands Ranch, Lafayette and Superior).
 Residential Instructor positions are also available in Colorado at Mt.
 Evans (located on over 500 acres of beautiful forest outside of Evergreen for 1st-6th graders) and stunning Windy Peak (nestled in the mountains near Bailey for 7th-11th graders).

 This isn't your average job (it’s way, way cooler!).
 As a member of the Avid4 Adventure team, you’ll spend your days doing the outdoor activities you love—climbing, kayaking, mountain biking, backpacking—all while inspiring a new generation of intrepid adventurers and outdoors enthusiasts.
 It’s crazy fun, blissfully tiring and endlessly rewarding.
 Whatever kind of job you’re looking for—day camp, residential camp, focused on one sport exclusively or a new one every day, Avid4 Adventure has the job for you!
 Positions are available from mid-May to mid-August with varied start/end dates, and an option to extend work through the fall season.
 Read full job descriptions and apply online.